Times-Z/Times-Z/README.md

 ### Hi there 👋

-I'm Crash-Zeus, a french 22 year old devOps <br/>
+I'm Crash-Zeus, a french 22 yo devOps <br/>
 You can find on this github some personal projects that I do aside of my work <br/>

 Some informations on me :